cdl-geneseo/command-line/sections/15-review-and-next-steps.md

 The `rm` command is used to delete ("remove") files and folders.
 It's powerful and extremely useful, but you need to keep in mind that when you delete content from your computer with `rm`, the content doesn't go to your Trash folder; it goes straight out the door.
 It's gone.

 The `mv` command is highly useful for moving files and folders from one location to another.
 Technically, what you're doing is *renaming* the file or folder.
-(If you stop to think about it, a file's full name is just its location in your file hierarchy: e.g., /Users/schacht/Documents/myfile.txt.
+(If you stop to think about it, a file's full name is just its location in your file hierarchy: e.g., `/Users/schacht/Documents/myfile.txt`.
 Its new name is therefore a new path, putting it effectively at a new location, which may or may not be in the same directory.
 This is perhaps easiest to wrap your head around if you think of a file's `name/path` as an address, like a postal address.
 That address is where you can "reach it" to read its contents or do something else with it.)

 If you don't use `mv` properly, though, you can end up accidentally overwriting existing file content.
 This isn't a reason not to use it, just a reason to think before you type.

-Which leads to our next tip ...
+Which leads to our next tip &hellip;

 ### Back up!